Fallast/ObjectRetracter/README.md

 ## Why use this?

-this is mainly an attempt to create a somewhat realistic feature for my game but it might help others with this problem, i find this approach to be far more convenient than using 2 cameras or high intensive CPU usage physics in order to prevent a weapon/object from clipping through walls or other obstacles.
+this is mainly an attempt to create a somewhat realistic feature for my game but it might help others with this problem, i find this approach to be far more convenient than using 2 cameras (**at the cost of not having real time lighting cast over your object**) or high intensive CPU usage physics or shaders in order to prevent a weapon/object from clipping through walls or other obstacles.

 ### showcase